 Unlike some restaurant chef cookbooks, this one is firmly written for a domestic cook, using domestic kitchen equipment and as such, the instructions are easy to understand and to follow.

-And if you fancy the sound of Mat’s four cheese cauliflower cheese recipe, here it is.
+If you fancy the sound of Mat’s four cheese cauliflower cheese recipe, here it is.

 If you decide to buy this book after reading our content, please consider clicking through our affiliate link, located within the post and in the footnote at the end.